 This study was carried out by a research team at Magee-Women’s Research Institute (MWRI), cooperating with clinicians at UPMC Children’s Hospital of Pittsburgh and UPMC Magee-Women’s Hospital.
 The research, published in pediatrics, studied the case report of two transgender women who decided to recover their fertility after starting and stopping their gender-affirming medications.

 The scientists’ aim was to find out if transgender women who take gender affirmation drugs still have the ability to produce sperms, and also, they were interested in evaluating the timeline for getting viable sperm- months after stopping with their gender-affirming medications.

-The scientists evaluated the medical records of two transgender women that wanted to preserve their sperm after halting hormone therapy, and have their sperm quality compared against eight other transgender women who volunteered to maintain their semen before activating treatment.
+The scientists evaluated the medical records of two transgender women that wanted to preserve their sperm after halting hormone therapy and have their sperm quality compared against eight other transgender women who volunteered to maintain their semen before activating treatment.
 All study participants are from the Fertility Preservation Program in Pittsburgh, which occurred from 2015 to 2018 as young adults.

 One of the transgender women who volunteered to preserve their semen after activating her therapy was taking the drug Lupron before she stopped.
-Lupron is a sex hormone blocker drug which stops puberty when administered in adolescence for six months.
+Lupron is a sex hormone blocker drug that stops puberty when administered in adolescence for six months.